AdobeDocs/commerce-pwa-studio/src/pages/guides/general-concepts/client-side-caching/index.md

 ## Caching in the Apollo GraphQL client

-The Venia implementation storefront uses the Apollo GraphQL client to make requests to the Magento GraphQL endpoint.
+The Venia implementation storefront uses the Apollo GraphQL client to make requests to the Adobe Commerce or Magento Open Source GraphQL endpoint.
 It also incorporates the default [InMemoryCache][] implementation to add caching abilities to the client.

 [inmemorycache]: https://www.apollographql.com/docs/react/advanced/caching